 A typical youth comes to us with a long list of challenges.
 Kids with significant trauma histories struggle with emotions, behaviors, relationships, and academics.
 Our goal is to help them heal.
 CCR foster parents are trained to help kids like Emily challenged and burdened with the following:

-We were extremely disappointed that we could not place Emily in a loving home.
+We were highly disappointed that we could not place Emily in a loving home.
 Our long-time referral coordinator Brian certainly did his due diligence, but the right home just wasn't there for her.
 On average, CCR receives 40-45 child referrals each month.
 Of those, less than 20% of kids will be placed.
-We simply do not have enough foster homes.
+We do not have enough foster homes.
 We need foster homes for teens, siblings, and young school-age children.

 Please contact us to learn how you can get started to help kids like Emily.